ilikebooks123/Simple-Banking-System/README.md

 # Project Feature
 User Interface
 -
-Welcomes the user to the bank and provides the operations available
+Welcomes the user to the bank and provides the operations available.
 ```
 ------------------------------------
       Welcome to the simple bank